 SPEC-X - The class of iris for any hybrid iris that does not fall into a conventional category such as Louisianas, Siberians, or Junos.
 The SPEC-X class contains more iris than interspecies crosses.
-See the chapter on SPEC & SPEC-X for more information.
+See "Chapter 20: SPEC & SPEC-X" for more information.